AltropInc/alt/doc/script/OutputFormatting.md

 | +          | isign=1 (show sign always)    |
 | space      | isign=2 (show positive sign as a space)    |

-The `#` character, if present, is eqivalent to `showbase=1`, and causes base to be printed for non-decimal formats.
+The `#` character, if present, is equivalent  to `showbase=1`, and causes base to be printed for non-decimal formats.

-The `0` character, if present, is eqivalent to `ipad=1`.
-The `width` field is an integer, which is eqivalent to `iwdith=<the filed value>`, and used to give the minimum width for a numeric value.
+The `0` character, if present, is equivalent to `ipad=1`.
+The `width` field is an integer, which is equivalent to `iwdith=<the filed value>`, and used to give the minimum width for a numeric value.
 In decimal format, if both `0` and `width` present, leading zeros will be padded after any *sign* character and/or base indicator to meet the specified width.
 If only `width` present, leading spaces will be padded.
 In non-decimal formats, the `iwidth` value, leading zeros will be padded if the `0` presents, otherwise leading spaces will be padded.

 The *sep* can be one of the following characters:
 | shorthand  | equivalents |